mantis2404/CampusPulse/README.md

 - **Python** (Pandas, NumPy, Scikit-learn, XGBoost, SHAP, Seaborn, Matplotlib, Plotly)
 - **Jupyter Notebooks**
 - **Git & GitHub** for version control

 ---

-## 🤝 Acknowledgements

-Thanks to the Student Wellness and Experience Board for providing the anonymized dataset and guiding the direction of this analysis.

----